TheLocehiliosan/yadm/_docs/070_examples.md

 ---
 <a name=""></a><!-- Anchor "#" used at the ends of pagination -->
 Need some inspiration?
-Here are some public dotfiles repositories managed by **yadm**.
+Here are some public dotfiles repositories managed by yadm.
 Drop me a line if you have a dotfiles repo you'd like added to this list.

 * [Search github for repos tagged with `yadm`](https://github.com/search?q=topic%3Ayadm&type=Repositories)